 Prior to joining Access, Seb was Deputy Chief Executive at the Social Investment Business where he led on developing a range of programmes helping charities and social enterprises access social investment, and bringing new investors into the social investment market.

 Seb was previously Director of Strategy at ACEVO, and he started his career as a student executive officer at Leeds University Union.

-Seb was appointed to the Council of the University of Leeds in August 2016, and was a trustee of Kings College London Students Union from 2011 to 2015.
+Seb was appointed to the Council of the University of Leeds in August 2016, and also serves on the University’s Strategy and Investment, Gift Acceptance and Remuneration Committees.

 Photo by Claudia Leisinger

 Chris Coghlan is Director of Finance & Operations at Access, but is on a career break until May 2021.